sam-caldwell/csci-430/docs/TO-DO.md

   preservation across true overlays once implemented.
 - CLEAR is line-scoped to “vars/arrays seen before” to avoid crossing CHAIN boundaries; verify against GW-BASIC’s memory model (string space, array descriptors, file buffers).

-## Operators and Expressions

-- Exponentiation `^` operator not implemented.
-- Logical operators (AND/OR/NOT) for numeric truthy semantics are not implemented.
-- Relational operations are supported; boolean short-circuit semantics (from AND/OR) to be defined when added.

 ## Diagnostics and Robustness